All Episodes

 The year was 1787.

-The place was the state house in Philadelphia, the same location, the Declaration of Independence was signed 11 years earlier.
+The place was the state house in Philadelphia, the same location the Declaration of Independence was signed 11 years earlier.

-Four months, people that 55 delegates met and deliberated over the process.
+It was over four months, four months, people, that 55 delegates met and deliberated over the process.

 They sacrificed that time, that part of their lives, so that they could frame a constitution for a federal republic.